Ian Cussick

 Ian Cussick (born 17 June 1954) is a singer-songwriter from Dundee, Scotland.
 After leaving school at the age of fifteen, Cussick formed several local bands, with moderate success.
 In 1973, he answered an advertisement in Melody Maker for a "singer wanted", and flew to Germany to work with the popular showband Lake.
 He was the singer and bassist of Lake until 1974 and again in the year 2002.
 Two years later, he was a member of Linda and the Funky Boys, who scored a hit with the early disco song "Shame Shame Shame", which sold around six million singles.

-Ian Cussick went on to record twelve solo albums, two EP's and four Live albums over a period of thirty years.
+Ian Cussick went on to record twelve solo albums, two EPs and four live albums over a period of thirty years.

 The most famous songs are "Meet Me by the Water", "Wonderlove", a homage to Stevie Wonder, and "The Supernatural".
 He also worked extensively on other productions, including the orchestral Beatles tribute album Norwegian Wood by Rainer "R.A.M."
 Pietsch which also featured the vocalists Dan McCafferty and Mary Hopkin.

 He is a prolific songwriter, and has written hits for other artists, including "Call Me Up" ("Talisman" in the Spanish version) for the female duo Baccara in 1987.
 "Call Me Up" reached the top 5 in the Spanish charts and the top 40 in Germany.
 At present, Ian Cussick is part owner in IceBerg Media & Records based in Austin, Texas, USA – from where he works exclusively.